branimir-kirilov/PhotoLife/README.md

 <img src="/WemosD1-CodeCoverageLEDStrip/inside.jpg" alt="Inside the box" width="300">

 ## TODOs:
-- Extract services
-- Use cloud platform to store the photos
 - Write tests
 - Bring up code coverage to at least 80%
-- Make admin page where news can be added, posts can be managed, users can be deleted
+- Make admin page where posts can be managed and users can be banned, deleted, edited
 - Make user pages where they can see news and add posts (photos, they want to be seen and reviewed)
 - Implement adding comments
 - Implement counting views